spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `grok-2-image` | 1024x768 (default) | xAI's text-to-image generation model, designed to create high-quality images from text prompts.
 It's trained on a diverse dataset and can generate images across various styles, subjects, and settings. |

 ---

 title: Vercel
-description: Learn how to use Vercel's v0 models with the AI SDK.
+description: Learn how to use Vercel's v0 models with the AI SDK
 ---

 # Vercel Provider